If you have HOCD and are feeling aroused, this is not evidence that your thoughts are true; it is just the nature of HOCD.

 You might find it helpful to think that inside you are a series of networks, connections and pathways.
 Things are getting triggered right now to allow you to read these words I am writing – does that make sense?
 And if you lean back in your chair to cock your head to the side to think about it (as I have just done), that’s another set of messages in my (or your) network helping you to do this.

 Back to what I was talking to you about.
 Suppose the amygdala decides this deserves a response (and again, it is not a thought process, keep with the networks and triggers example).
 In that case, it sets into play a series of events that ultimately end up with physical sensations in your groin.

 That makes sense (to me anyway) when I think that sex is pretty essential to any species’ survival, and you won’t bother stopping what you are doing, looking for a private place, getting undressed etc., unless you are highly motivated to do so, hence the feeling in your groin!

 I have given a fundamental overview, but the point I want you to think about is that for the response to happen in your groin, it is not the result of some moral code; it is something that occurs in a split second in your brain that is outside of your control.
 If it were in your control, you would never feel sexually aroused in inappropriate places!

 HOCD and feeling aroused.

-You might have started to question your sexuality, maybe you started to ‘do’ things to check it out for yourself, such as looking at members of the opposite sex to see if you could feel anything down there.
+You might have started to question your sexuality; maybe you started to ‘do’ things to check it out for yourself, such as looking at members of the opposite sex to see if you could feel anything down there.
 This is where you start to run into trouble.

 So.
-New information such as looking at someone of the same sex, and then focusing your attention on your groin to see if you feel something, are you aroused?
+New information, such as looking at someone of the same sex and then focusing your attention on your groin to see if you feel something, are you aroused?
 You are almost asking for a sexual response, except you are not doing it on purpose.

-The more ‘checking out’ things you do, such as checking that you are not feeling aroused, only strengthens this response in your brain, but it does not mean that you are gay.
+The more ‘checking out’ things you do, such as checking that you are not feeling aroused, strengthens this response in your brain, but it does not mean that you are gay.